crowdcent/numerblox/docs/models.md

 ## EraBoostedXGBRegressor

+NOTE: This is still an experimental feature and subject to change.

 `EraBoostedXGBRegressor` is a custom regressor extending the functionality of XGBoost, aimed at improving accuracy on specific eras in a dataset.
 It upweights the eras that are toughest to fit.
 It is designed to integrate seamlessly with scikit-learn.

 ### Why?